-Lecturer: Dr. José Pedro Quintanilha
+Lecturer: José Pedro Quintanilha

 Links: Müsli, heiCO